ngocbachnguyen9/My_Stock_Prediction_Models/README.md

 # FinalYearProject
- ML Apps for Stock Prediction
+ ML Apps for Stock Prediction.
+Including Simple Linear Regression and LSTM for prototypes.
+ARIMA & Attention-LSTM to be implemented and GUI for UX to be designed.